 State of the art and preliminary work

-Our applications of Deep Learning methods are motivated by the similarities between research questions in different working areas of our scientific field, which is experimental High Energy Physics.
-The explosion of new methods from Artificial Intelligence and Deep Learning opens up multiple opportunities to improve our final scientific results.
-These improvements will not come from one magic bullet but from the careful application of the appropriate techniques to the different steps of our data analysis chain.
+Our applications of Deep Learning methods are motivated by the similarities between research questions in different working areas of our scientific field, which is experimental Elementary Particle Physics, as well in other scientific disciplines.
+The explosion of new methods from Artificial Intelligence and Deep Learning opens up multiple and innovative opportunities to improve our final scientific results.
+These improvements will not come from one magic silver bullet but from the careful selection, development and application of the appropriate techniques to the different steps of our data analysis chain.

-At the end of 2023, the Large Hadron Collider and its two general-purpose experiments, ATLAS and CMS, will enter an upgrade, to be ready for the “High-Luminosity” phase [HL-LHC], scheduled to start in 2026.
-At the High-Luminosity, LHC the experiments will collect 150 times more data than in Run 1, and already for the LHC Run 3, starting in 2021, a dataset of 300 fb-1 is expected.
+At the end of 2023, the Large Hadron Collider and its two general-purpose experiments, ATLAS and CMS, will enter a major upgrade, to be ready for the “High-Luminosity” phase [HL-LHC], scheduled to start in 2026.
+At the High-Luminosity LHC the experiments will collect 150 times more data than in Run 1.
+Already with the brief LHC upgrade in 2019-2020 for the data taking in Run 3, starting in 2021, a dataset of 300 fb-1 is expected.
 In the “High Luminosity” phase the LHC detectors will have to cope with 150-200 overlapping proton-proton interactions.
-These largely low energetic pile-up interactions must be separated from the interesting high-pt collisions.
-To accomplish this task, the CMS detector will be upgraded with a new highly-granular calorimeter [2017a], composed of planes of hexagonal silicon sensors in between lead absorber layers in the front, and scintillator tiles read out individually by SiPMs between steel plates in the back.
-Particles going through the absorbers will produce showers of secondary particles that will be detected in 3D images with high temporal and energy resolution.
+These largely low energetic pile-up interactions must be separated from the interesting collisions producing particles exhibiting high transverse momenta.
+To accomplish this task, the CMS detector will be upgraded in several detector components.
+The most crucial and innovative upgrade is new highly-granular calorimeters (called HGCAL), which measure the energy of produced particles in the endcaps of the experiment [2017a].
+This novel calorimeter is composed of planes of hexagonal silicon sensors in between lead absorber layers in the front, and scintillator tiles read out individually by SiPMs between steel plates in the back.
+Particles going through the absorbers will produce showers of secondary particles that will be detected in 3D images with high resolution in energy and now also time.